hello-robot/stretch_tutorials/developing/basics.md

 Your account's files all live under the home folder.
 This directory contains standard organizational folders like `Documents` or `Downloads`, as well as folders that are unique to Stretch's SDK, such as:

  - `stretch_user`: The [Stretch User folder](#the-stretch-user-folder) is required to be present in the home directory for Stretch's SDK to work correctly.
 It contains calibration data unique to your robot and assets (e.g. neural net checkpoints, maps for navigation, etc.) used by various programs.
 If you're missing this directory, reach out to support.
- - `ament_ws`: The Ament Workspace folder contains Stretch's ROS2 SDK.
+ - `ament_ws`: The Ament Workspace folder contains Stretch's ROS 2 SDK.
 This directory will be covered in more detail in the [Using ROS 2 with Stretch](#TODO) tutorial.
 If this folder is missing, you may be using an older [robot distribution](../../../software/distributions/) and should consider upgrading.
  - `catkin_ws`: The Catkin Workspace folder contains Stretch's ROS1 SDK.
 If this folder exists, you may be using an older [robot distribution](../../../software/distributions/) and should consider upgrading.

 ![files](./images/files.png)